web-illinois/ilw-footer/README.md

 ```

 ### Cookie Button

+**Deprecated:** The Illinois cookie button and script are now included by default.
+During the deprecation period, existing cookie buttons will be honored.
+The Illinois cookie button will be added only if no content has been added to the `cookies-button` slot.

 To add a cookie button, use the cookies button slot (`cookies-button`) and include the cookies consent script in the page header.